lawrenceleejr/usmccwebsite/content/contact/index.md

 ## Contact:
 Send us an [email](mailto:muon-collider@googlegroups.com ) for more information about the muon collider effort or to get involved.
+See also our [people](/people) page for a (work-in-progress) list of people currently involved.

 ## The US Muon Collider Coordinating Committee